dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 2. Based on 1. each beacon data can match to a POI.
 What we care is not multiple beacons heared at the same time, but the time difference between each

 09/20
-1. Discover and Solve the advanced problem by removing the assumptions.
+1. Discover and solve the advanced problem by removing the assumptions.
 For example, if we do not assume that rider are walking at a constant speed (1m/s) indoor, the problem will become more complexity.

 09/19
 1. Location correction has been studies many years ago, so it's not a good idea to wirte a paper only on POI correction.
-2. For algorithm and related work of location correction, please read Hwang's 2007 paper.
-3. The main idea of my paper should be "We build a large scale real world indoor localization system basede on iBeacon protocol.
+2. The main idea of my paper should be "We build a large scale real world indoor localization system basede on iBeacon protocol.
 In building this system, we met the following pracitcal problems and address them with novel methods."

 ## Potential Topics
 * Riders/restaurants Clustering